vainolo/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlDatabaseAuditing.md

 # Set-AzSqlDatabaseAuditing

 ## SYNOPSIS
-Changes the auditing settings for an Azure SQL database.
+Sets the auditing settings for an Azure SQL database.

 ## SYNTAX